stevehsudrawing/quanto/README.md

 Quanto is a desktop customization tool based on Rainmeter.

 Inspired by designs of Windows 11 and [Big Sur for Rainmeter](https://www.deviantart.com/fediafedia/art/Big-Sur-RC1-for-Rainmeter-846882462) by fediaFedia.

-__1.31 is coming soon!__ The relevant language files have been completed.
-If you are interested in translation work, welcome to [join](https://github.com/SteveHsuDrawing/quanto/blob/main/CONTRIBUTION.md#Translation)!

 # Get Started